seanorama/masterclass/security-advanced/README.md

 ### Setup Ambari/AD sync

-Run below on only Ambari node
+Run below on only Ambari node:

 1. Add your AD properties as defaults for Ambari LDAP sync

   ```